jeffijoe/awilix/README.md

 npm install awilix --save
 ```

+*Requires Node v4 or above, and possibly npm v3.*

 ## Quick start

 Awilix has a pretty simple API.
 At minimum, you need to do 2 things: